Search Out Historical “Graffiti” at the Forts in Old San Juan

 Once you start finding them, you will be amazed at how many there are!
 I find it fascinating.
 I imagine at one time in early 1800s, the walls of EL Morro must have been covered with these graffiti drawings!

-For more detailed information, you can read the research paper Historical Ship Graffiti on the Walls of San Juan’s Spanish Defence System: an Interim Report by Isabel C. Rivera-Collazo.
+For more detailed information, you can read the research paper Historical Ship Graffiti on the Walls of San Juan’s Spanish Defense System: an Interim Report by Isabel C. Rivera-Collazo.

 Admission to the forts is required.
 National Park passes work here also.
 One paid admission is good for both forts.